globsframework/globs-view/README.md

 With this library, is is possible to query Globs using breakdown and output.
-It is used to expose an endpoint to output a dictionnary and a view.
+It is used to expose an endpoint to output a dictionnary and a view (hierarchical tree or flat like a csv)

 Programatiacly:
 ```